 “Yes,” I agreed.

-I made us sardine sandwiches in the caravan and found a lorry driver who could speak some German.
-I asked him if the road through the mountains in to Greece was passable in view of the size of our rig.
+I made us sardine sandwiches in the caravan and, while Bruce lay down to rest his eye and his Meniere’s, I found a lorry driver who could speak some German.
+After a few guten tag and handshaking, I asked him if the road through the mountains in to Greece was passable in view of the size of our rig.

 “Ya, ya,” he said carefully, brow creased, “ya, mit achtung.”

-As much as the north and centre of Albania was ugly and poor – and even slightly frightening with menacing-looking groups of men at every street corner – so the south of Albania was beautiful.
+As much as the north and centre of Albania was ugly and poor, so the south of Albania was beautiful.
 I can honestly say it was one of the most lovely areas I have ever been to.
 Stunning mountains and breath-taking sea views, mile upon mile of velvet hills, superb forests, azure sky … we were mesmerized.